substrate-asia/hackathon-2023-summer/projects/26-Dynamo/README.md

 - [ ]  Website to manage AI bots and customized knowledge datastore.
 - [ ]  Slack bot, which can be integrated into the Slack channel.
 - [ ]  Bubble widget,  embedding into ordinary websites with just one simple script.
-- [ ]  Substrate Pallet for AI Channel and XCM registration
+- [ ]  Substrate Pallet for AI Channel and XCM registration and sending
 - [ ]  Off-chain worker receiving AI message (unfinished)

 ### **`Team Information`**